 Galen News – We are proud to announce that Dr. Robert S. Langer, founder of 40 biotechnology companies, including Moderna, will join the company’s Board of Directors.
 He will assist Galen Robotics to advance and deliver a new, breakthrough generation of cooperative surgical robots for microsurgery while also launching Digital-Surgery-as-a-Service (a new shared-risk mode for hospitals to procure surgical equipment and utilize them more extensively).

 Robert Langer is the most cited engineer in history and the fourth most cited individual in any field, having over 1,400 granted or pending patents and being the author of over 1,500 scientific papers.
-He is one of the 12 Institute Professors at Massachusetts Institute of Technology (MIT).
+In fact, he is one of the 12 Institute Professors at Massachusetts Institute of Technology (MIT).
 He is one of three living individuals to have received both the United States National Medal of Science (2006) and the United States National Medal of Technology and Innovation (2011).
-Dr. Langer’s research laboratory at MIT is the largest academic biomedical engineering lab in the world, with over $17 million in annual grants and involving over 100 researchers.
+Also, Dr. Langer’s research laboratory at MIT is the largest academic biomedical engineering lab in the world, with over $17 million in annual grants and involving over 100 researchers.

 About Galen Robotics